MJoergen/ym2151_old/doc/tutorial/tutorial.md

 * A waveform generator.
 This selects the timbre of the note.
 * An envelope generator.
 This selects the amplitude modulation of the note.

+All three of the above must be configured, in order to get sound out of the YM2151 chip.

 Each of the eight sound channels can individually be directed to either or both of the left and right outputs.